Nevoss/form-wrapper-js/README.md

 **Submmiting the form**

-The library wrapping up some form logic in `form.submit()` method, but the method is very flexible by the fact that it letting you choose the way to submit the form.
+The library wrapping up some form logic in `form.submit()` method, but the method is very flexible. it letting you chose the way you want to submit your form.

-By default before any submission it validate the form (you will read about it bellow) and sett `form.$submitting` to true. after submission complete, it set `form.$submitting` to false, and clear the form values (and more stuff that you will see below).
+By default before any submission, it validates the form (you will read about it below) and set `form.$submitting` to true. after submission complete, it set `form.$submitting` to false and clear the form values (and more stuff that you will see below).

-all the those default behivor can be changed by the `form.$options` object.
+all those default behaviors can be changed by the `form.$options` object.

 ```vue
 <template>